 What is International Women's Day?

 The first International Women's Day was observed on March 19, 1911 in Austria, Denmark, Germany and Switzerland.
 That day, more than one million women and men showed their support by participating in public events.
-Between 1913 and 1917, women elsewhere in Europe began to celebrate the day as well.
+In the years that followed, other countries began to observe and celebrate this day.

 - Date modified: